Top Pharmacy Technician Programs in Trenton, NJ: Get The Best PT Schooling

 On Tuesday and Thursday evenings throughout the school year, they offer a 96-hour Pharmacy Technician Certification program.
 Although certain classes can be taken online, lab-based courses must be completed on campus.

-The course covers everything you need to know to pass the PTCE as well as a full overview of a pharmacy technician’s responsibilities in 2021.
-Students must be over the age of 18 and have a high school diploma or GED in order to enroll.
+The course covers everything you must know to pass the PTCE and a full overview of a pharmacy technician’s responsibilities in 2021.
+Students must be over 18 and have a high school diploma or GED to enroll.

-Another affordable option for New Jersey residents, the cost of the course also includes the cost of the PTCE exam.
+Another affordable option for New Jersey residents is the course cost, including the PTCE exam cost.
 However, this amount excludes the cost of books and supplies, which, according to the school, adds roughly an additional $250 to a student’s final costs.

 This program does not qualify for traditional financial aid, but students can spread the cost over time by using the school’s interest-free payment plan, as long as their amount is paid in full by graduation.